 Do you think someone who is not from New York, not in your age group or socio-demographic group could relate to this book and feel connected to the characters and plot events if they're outside a certain bubble?

 I think that anyone could really enjoy it because if someone is really passionate about something, then it can be entertaining to hear him talk about it and to see the intricacies that he sees.
-Plus, you can recognise that David’s passion is ridiculous.
+Plus, you can recognize that David's passion is ridiculous.
 Like, the character has 200 Tumblr followers, and to the character, it's the whole world.
 It's this level of success that's unfathomable to him.

 If you've accomplished something in your life and you're, like, driving home from work, and you're really celebrating it to yourself, even if you stopped someone on the street and explained it to them, they would not see whatever you value in it.